CPUjoker303/netlify2.0/content/posts/best-closed-back-headphones-under-300-december-2020.md

 ![Bose QuietComfort 35 Headphone](/uploads/bose-quietcomfort-35-review.jpg "Bose QuietComfort 35 Headphone")

 Next is Bose QuietComfort 35 headset review, and this headset has a wired connection and also use wirelessly.
 The headphone comes in a brilliant classy design and has a beautiful Boss brand logo in the circle of ear cup back metal caps.

 You can get these Bose QuietComfort headphones in silver-grey, and classical black color and scratch proof body design is because of the reliable build quality of headphones.

 The lightweight headset is due to the plastic material body, and you can carry these bose branded headphones anywhere.
 The headphone's soft padding makes your ear feels comfortable.

  For the power switch, the headset comes with an ON/OFF button, which you can easily find on the metal cap, and also you see a pairing switch and volume controller on it.

 The Bluetooth 4.1 of Bose QuietComfort 35 makes is fully wireless headset, and during travel, gym, gaming, streaming, you will get a wire-free experience.
 Its Noise-rejecting dual-microphones will auto-cancel any extra noise, and you can call, record video voice without any kind of disturbance.

 The Bose QuietComfort headphone noise-canceling feature allows you to feel your music deeply without any kind of surrounding sound.
 You can also configure the headphone by using your android and IOS smart devices easily.

+The timing of the headset battery is insane, and it has 40 hours backup when you only use it wired, and when you use Bose QuietComfort 35 headphone wirelessly, then the battery will finish after 20 hours of usage, which is also a good thing and the headset takes maximum 2.30 hour time for hundred percent charge.

+When you click on the Bose headset's smart button, the integrated feature of Google assistant automatically enables, and you can easily use this feature.
+By using this Bose wireless headphone, you can navigate music play, notifications, receive calls, convert text to voice, and many more.
+Overall this is the best closed back headset under $300.

 #### Specifications